gennartan/steering_functions/README.md

 # Steering Functions for Car-Like Robots

+## NOTICE

+This project is forked from https://github.com/hbanzhaf/steering_functions

+Everything related with ROS has been removed to be able to use it as part as stand-alone C++ libraries.

 ## Overview

 This package contains a C++ library that implements the following steering functions for car-like robots with limited turning radius (CC = continuous curvature, HC = hybrid curvature):